 - The content is reorganized or moved.

 - The domain itself changes.
+Read more about switching domains.

 Whenever you are undergoing a website redesign, make sure your website designer adds 301 redirects to reroute the website visitors from old permalinks to the new ones.
 A 301 redirect is kind of like when you move houses and you have the post office forward your mail.
-Even though your permalink address has changed, a 301 redirects makes sure anyone who had the old like will still find the conent.
+Even though your permalink address has changed, a 301 redirects makes sure anyone who had the old like will still find the content.

 What is a Backlink?